 For Sri Chinmoy, real spiritual teaching is something that happens on the plane of the soul, the core of our being which is birthless and deathless.
 Sri Chinmoy departed this earthly arena in 2007, however his students continue to draw inspiration and guidance from his teachings and example, just as for countless years generations of people have learnt from great spiritual figures like the Christ or the Buddha long after their passing.
 Indeed, since his passing a new generation of spiritual seekers are also relating to Sri Chinmoy as an inner spiritual guide.

-According to Sri Chinmoy, spirituality and meditation is not a life of escape from the world - in today's world, one can make the fastest spiritual progress, while at the same time remaining part of society and earning a living just like everyone else.
-In over 350 towns and cities across the world we have Centres where we come together to meditate at least twice a week, and often organise other spiritual activities as well.
+According to Sri Chinmoy, spirituality and meditation is not a life of escape from the world.
+One can make the fastest spiritual progress, and still be part of society just like everyone else.
+In over 350 towns and cities across the world we have Centres where we come together to meditate at least twice a week.

 For more on learning to meditate, visit our Meditation page »

 The cornerstone of the Sri Chinmoy Centre's activities is meditation, both as an individual discipline and a shared group experience.
-Meditation transforms the experience of spirituality from a dry theoretical knowledge to a living immersion, bringing to the fore the peace, joy, light and love that is locked away deep inside all of us.
+With meditation, spirituality is no longer a dry theoretical knowledge but a living immersion.
+Meditation brings to the fore the peace, joy, light and love that is locked away deep inside all of us.
 Sri Chinmoy asked his students to meditate at least once a day in the morning, and more frequently than that if possible.

 I ask my disciples to go deep within and meditate on the heart, which houses the soul.
 Eventually they learn how to contact the soul and start listening to its dictates.
 At that time they have begun to make real progress toward discovering their highest and deepest Self.